kruthof/kruthof.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in `Machine Learning and Economics` at the Technical University of Munich, as well as a senior lecturer and researcher.
-My work lies at the intersection of `economics`, `machine learning`, and `text-based empirical analysis`.
+I am a senior lecturer and researcher  in `Machine Learning and Economics`.
+My work lies at the intersection of `finance`, `machine learning`, and `text-based empirical analysis`.

 My research focuses on how `complex information` is processed, interpreted, and incorporated into economic decisions when attention is limited, uncertainty is high, and increasingly, `AI systems mediate understanding`.
 I am particularly interested in how AI changes the cost of interpretation, the representation of signals, and the quality and credibility of the information that economic actors rely on.